anjanai/anjanai.github.io/README.md

 [Indian Raags Ear Training](ear-training/phrases.html)

 [Play music](ear-training/playnotes.html)
 Play notes using the Indian names of ntoes.
+The only notes displayed are the ones allowed in the chosen raag.
 "Sa" is changeable.

 [Melakartas](music-notation/melakartas.html)